First-principles study of optoelectronic and thermoelectronic properties of the ScAgC half-Heusler compound: Results and discussion

 The knowledge of electronic band structure is required for the study of PV and TE applications of the materials.
 The aim of this section is to determine the electronic band-gap and analyze the electronic band structure because the optical and TE properties are highly dependent on the band structure of the materials.
 We have presented on Fig. 1 the dispersion curve of ScAgC along the high symmetry $\textbf{k}$-path $W$-$L$-$\Gamma$-$X$-$W$-$K$ within the first Brillioun zone.
 The calculation was done in the energy range of -5 to 5 eV.
 It is evident that ScAgC shows semiconducting behaviour with a direct band-gap of $\sim$ 0.47 eV, where the valence band maximum (VBM) and conduction band minimum (CBM) occur at a high symmetry $\Gamma$-point.
 The ability to use direct band-gap compounds in PV solar cells is one of their distinguishing characteristics \cite{shaposhnikov2012}.
 The horizontal dashed line represents the Fermi level ($E_{F}$), which is set at the middle of the band-gap.
 At higher temperatures, direct transitions play a significant role in the optical and transport properties of materials.
 Band 1, band 2, and band 3 are degenerate at $\Gamma$-point.
 The degeneracy is not lifted along $L$ to the $X$-direction for the bands 2 and 3, and it becomes non-degenerate at the $W$-point.

 It is critical to estimate effective masses ($m^{*}$) as accurately and precisely as possible when describing features such as transport, optoelectronic, thermoelectric, and so on \cite{ashcroft1976}.
 In particular, $m^{*}$ plays a crucial role in the design of solar cells even though the compound is extremely absorbent since heavy charge carriers indicate poor efficiency.
 Along the high symmetric direction, the effective mass of the charge carriers (electrons and holes) in terms of the free electron mass ($m$) at the $\Gamma$-point has been calculated.
 In Fig. 1, the bands that make a significant contribution to the transport and optical properties of the ScAgC compound are marked with numbers.
 The symbols B1, B2, B3, and B4 represent the bands 1, 2, 3, and 4, respectively.
 In the Table I, $\Gamma-\Gamma L$) indicates the value of $m^{*}$ at a $\Gamma$-point along the $\Gamma$-$X$ ($\Gamma$-$L$) direction.
 The value of $m^{*}$ is defined by the formula $m^{*}$ = $\hbar^{2}/({\frac{d^{2}E}{dk^{2}}})$ under parabolic approximation \cite{ashcroft1976}.
 As per this formula, the value of $m^{*}$ at $\textbf{k}$-point is determined by the curvature of the dispersion curve.
 The parabola equation was applied to obtain the $m^{*}$ at the $\Gamma$-point via fitting the curve near the VBM and CBM.
 The obtained values of $m^{*}$ along the $\Gamma$-$X$ ($\Gamma$-$L$) direction for the bands B1-B4 are $\sim$ -0.087 (-0.075), $\sim$ -0.17 (-0.27), $\sim$ -0.17 (-0.27), and $\sim$ 0.049 (0.058), respectively.
 The bands B2 and B3 have the same $m^{*}$ because they are degenerate along the $L$-$X$ direction.
-As per results, the values of $m^{*}$ for bands 2 and 3 is larger as compared to bands 1 and 4 because the curvature is less for the degenerate bands as compared to bands 1 and 4.
-In general, carriers having a smaller $m^{*}$ value are quicker photogenerated carriers.
-The $m^{*}$ values of ScAgC are significantly lower than those of most semiconductors \cite{janssen2016}, which suggests that it could be used in electronic devices.
+As per results, the values of $m^{*}$ for bands 2 and 3 is larger as compared to bands 1 and 4 because the curvature is less for the degenerate bands as compared to bands 1 and 4. $m^{*}$ is related to the effect of all the internal forces on the motion of electrons or holes in their respective bands. $m^{*}$ values of ScAgC are significantly lower than those of most semiconductors \cite{janssen2016}.
+The lower $m^{*}$ means that when charge carriers are subjected to the potential, they can result in greater mobility.
+Therefore, the lighter $m^{*}$ of the charge carriers makes them ideal for high performance electronic device applications \cite{shi2013}.